 Whole Foods Market accepts EBT cards for in-store purchases.

 EBT cards receive benefits from the Supplemental Nutrition Assistance Program (SNAP); because SNAP is a federal, nationwide program, all Whole Foods locations can accept EBT.

 You can use EBT to pay for most food items at Whole Foods, including bakery items (as previously reported).

 However, you cannot use EBT to buy prepared foods/hot foods or products from any of the following categories:

 - Pet food

 See our related research for more information on what you can and can’t buy with EBT.

 How to Use EBT at Whole Foods

-It works just like a credit or debit card.
-When you go to the checkout counter, the counter will swipe your EBT card, you’ll enter your PIN on the machine, and then you’ll be able to take your purchases home.
+EBT works like a credit or debit card.
+At the checkout counter, you’ll swipe your EBT card and enter your pin on the card reader to pay for your purchases.